The texts in the above screenshot are rendered with the text layer. The template used is from BixPack 5.

 The 2nd slider controls the distance between the lines (linespacing or leading).

-The 3rd slider is only used by the Wave and String compositions.
+The 3rd slider is only used by the Wave style and the String style.

 The width of the space character (wordspacing).